boxyhq/jackson/CONTRIBUTING.md

 ## Merging

-Once your pull request is approved, it will be merged into the main repository.
+Once your pull request is approved, it will be merged into the main branch of the project.

 #### Celebrate!